 Still obsessing over that delicious cheese dripping burger?
 Or the luscious bite of your chocolate fudge ice cream?
-Well how about if we normalize the idea of eating our hearts out without feeling guilty?
+Well how about we normalize the idea of eating our hearts out without feeling guilty?
 It may not seem easy to concede our choices at first, but it definitely is possible .

-We at health click away, not only provide you with some hidden health secrets but also help you gobble your favourite food without feeling culpable.
+We at health click away, not only provide you with some hidden health secrets but also help you enjoy your favourite food without feeling culpable.
 Download the smartest health and fitness app Health Click Away to stay fit and eat guilt free.

 Because remember, a little care-free eating hurts nobody.